adrianwedd/AI-SWE/ARCHITECTURE.md

 ```

 ### SelfAuditor
-Inspects code quality metrics and generates refactor tasks when complexity
+Inspects code quality metrics and generates refactor tasks when complexity is
-is high.
-Metrics are gathered using **radon** and optionally tracked over time
+high.
+The initial implementation relies on **radon** to calculate cyclomatic
+complexity for Python modules.
+Historical tracking with **wily** will be added
-with **wily**.
-The auditor does not change code directly; instead it returns a
+later.
+The auditor never mutates code directly; instead it returns a list of
-list of new tasks for the `Planner` to merge into `tasks.yml`.
+new tasks for the `Planner` to merge into `tasks.yml`.

 ```python
 class SelfAuditor: